My Name is Bert…and I am a Cord Cutter

 Hulu is the Key peice here in cutting the cord.

 This is where PlayOn comes in.
 It lets you watch ANY of the online content on your device, without paying for it!
 I don’t know how they do it, but it works pretty well.
 The quality isn’t too bad, but you will notice fragmentation when your on a HD TV, but it’s not horrible.
 Sometimes its pretty good.
+The only thing you may not be able to access is stuff that you can only watch with the subscription ( but that is pretty small amount of content).

 Also with Hulu, you have a “queue” and save/subscribe to shows you want to watch.

 So why do I pay for Hulu.
-Since my TV has the App, I watch most stuff the app.
+Since my TV has the App, I watch most stuff through the app.
 It’s crystal clear and jsut works.
 Sometimes I have connection issues with PlayOn…or for some reason PlayOn can’t “see” the Show…sometimes my Hulu App doesn’t work though, and I go through PlayOn to watch it…it all depends.

 One more thing to mention.
-If your computer has a hardwire connection for intent.
+If your computer/TV/PS3 has a hardwire connection for intent.
 USE IT!
 Wireless is great, but you will have connection issues.
 Sometimes my TV looses the signal in the middle of a show and I have to monkey with stuff to get it back.

 This may seem like a lot of work, just to not pay for cable, but once it is all setup…it works pretty great…and costs a lot less!
+Right now, I only pay $16/month for TV.

 Leave a Reply